The one thing people often don't pay too much attention to when building a PC is the RAM.

 But RAM is so much more than the size of a stick.
 Faster memory can have noticeable effects on gaming and productivity performance.
 Also, not all RAM modules are the same.
 They can have the same frequency.
-But, their latencies and overclocking potential can place two RAM sticks into completely different market segments.
+But, their latencies and overclocking potential can place two RAM sticks into entirely different market segments.
 While the most important thing about memory is its amount, followed by frequency and latencies, even latencies can have noticeable effects on performance.

 Frequency and Latencies

-For instance, if we have DDR4 4,000MHz memory with CL timings of 17 calculating the CAS latency would go like this – remember that the base frequency is shown in cycles per second, which translates 4,000MHz to 4,000,000,000 hertz since 1MHz equals 1,000,000Hz -: (1/(4,000,000,000/2))*17=(1/2,000,000,000)*17=0,0000000005*17=0,0000000085
+For instance, if we have DDR4 4,000MHz memory with CL timings of 17 calculating the CAS latency would go like this – remember that the base frequency is shown in cycles per second, which translates 4,000MHz to 4,000,000,000 hertz since 1MHz equals 1,000,000Hz -: (1/(4,000,000,000/2))*17=(1/2,000,000,000)*17=0.0000000005*17=0.0000000085

-Now that we’ve explained memory frequency and CAS latency, let’s talk about how much faster memory affects the performance of Intel and AMD processors.
+Now that we’ve explained memory frequency and CAS latency let’s talk about how much faster memory affects the performance of Intel and AMD processors.

 When it comes to performance, AMD Ryzen processors can gain lots with faster memory.
 It’s because AMD CPUs use a technology called the Infinity Fabric (IF).
 Infinity Fabric governs the communication between the processor and other components.
-Until the Ryzen 3000 series CPUs IF and memory frequencies were tied together.
+Until the Ryzen 3000 series CPUs, IF and memory frequencies were tied together.
 On Ryzen 1st and 2nd gen CPUs, lower memory used also meant slower Infinity Fabric frequency.
 This led to much slower performance when using slower memory.
 It also led to many RAM modules not working with Ryzen CPUs.

-But with the launch of AMD 3000 CPUs AMD allowed the Infinity Fabric frequency not to follow memory frequency at the 1:1 ratio.
+But with the launch of AMD 3000 CPUs, AMD allowed the Infinity Fabric frequency not to follow memory frequency at the 1:1 ratio.
 You can decouple the two frequencies now.
 And, while this works, it introduces additional latencies since the two frequencies aren’t in perfect sync.
-Of course, you can keep the Infinity Fabric frequency at auto setting.
+Of course, you can keep the Infinity Fabric frequency at the auto setting.
 This means its frequency will change depending on the frequency of the memory used to keep the 1:1 ratio, which introduces zero extra latency.

 Your best bet for maximum performance is using DDR4 3600MHz memory.
-It keeps 1:1 ratio with the Infinity Fabric Clock (which is 1,800MHz at default, a perfect match for the actual, 1,800MHz clock of the 3600MHz DDR4 memory).
+It keeps a 1:1 ratio with the Infinity Fabric Clock (which is 1,800MHz at default, a perfect match for the actual 1,800MHz clock of the 3600MHz DDR4 memory).
 Or, you can overclock the Infinity Fabric to 1,900MHz and then couple it with DDR4 3,800MHz memory and keep the 1:1 clock ratio.
-Or use something like DDR4 3722 coupled with IF frequency of 1,866MHz.
+Or use something like DDR4 3722 coupled with an IF frequency of 1,866MHz.

 If you have the cash, getting a DDR4 3600MHz memory with low timings is the overall best way to improve performance, but not the cheapest.
-And if you don’t have the cash for anything more expensive than DDR4 2,133MHz well, get a kit with low timings.
-Then, try to lower them even further, and overclock the Infinity Fabric to 1,900MHz for best results.
+And if you don’t have the cash for anything more expensive than DDR4 2,133MHz, well, get a kit with low timings.
+Then, try to lower them further and overclock the Infinity Fabric to 1,900MHz for best results.
 And the best results can go up to ten percent in games, even more.
 It all depends on your GPU and the specific game in question.

 To wrap the AMD CPU part up, you can achieve the best results by using the DDR4 3,600MHz memory with lower timings.
 You can also overclock the IF (which has issues with overclocking on all models except the Ryzen 9 3900X) and use DDR4 3,800MHz memory.
 Users rocking mainstream CPUs (such as the R5 3600) should get DDR4 3,200MHz.
 The thing is, while DDR4 2,133MHz with low timings can have great results, it asks for overclocked Infinity Fabric.
 And since only more expensive CPUs can overclock the IF to 1,900MHz without issues, using DDR4 2,133 on those CPUs doesn’t make any sense.

 But if you own a non-K Intel CPU, there’s a catch.
-You can use memory faster than 2933 only if you couple a non-K 10th gen CPU with Z490 motherboard.
-B460, and other 400-series chipsets are limited to DDR4 2666 for non-K i5 and i3 CPUs, and to 2933MHz when running non-K i7 and i9 CPUs.
+You can use memory faster than 2933 only if you couple a non-K 10th gen CPU with a Z490 motherboard.
+B460 and other 400-series chipsets are limited to DDR4 2666 for non-K i5 and i3 CPUs and 2933MHz when running non-K i7 and i9 CPUs.
 If you want to use faster memory with non-K CPUs, you’ll have to buy a Z490 motherboard.
 But that doesn’t make sense since Z490 boards are much more expensive than other chipsets.
 You won’t get a noticeable performance bump unless you opt for an ultra-expensive memory.
 And by then, it’s just better to spend your money on a faster CPU.

-The last bit of this guide will talk about how much memory you need for cozy gaming and other use cases.
+The last bit of this guide will talk about how much memory you need for comfortable gaming and other use cases.
 For gaming, 16GB of RAM is the sweet spot for most users.
 Now, some games can gain from more memory, such as the upcoming Microsoft Flight Simulator, but if you have a mid-range gaming build, 16GB should be enough.

 If you own a high-end CPU and GPU and game at 1440p or 4K, 32GB of RAM makes sense.
-We recommend spending a fraction of what you’ve spent on other components in order to double the amount of memory.
-In the future, 32GB will probably become standard in gaming, once next-gen consoles come out.
+We recommend spending a fraction of what you’ve spent on other components to double the amount of memory.
+In the future, 32GB will probably become standard in gaming once next-gen consoles come out.
 So, if you’re planning on building a new rig, we recommend going for 32 gigs of RAM instead of 16.

-Next, make sure to enable XMP profile after you install new memory.
-Each memory faster than 2,133MHz has to use XMP in order to work at its advertised frequencies.
+Next, make sure to enable the XMP profile after you install new memory.
+Each memory faster than 2,133MHz has to use XMP to work at its advertised frequencies.
 Next, the actual RAM frequency is two times slower than the advertised frequency.
 But the advertised frequency isn’t false because it shows how many times other components can access memory in a single unit of time (one second).